 Alternate Wetting and Drying

-Alternate wetting and drying (AWD) is a simple and inexpensive way of reducing water consumption in rice production by 30%, thus, enabling farmers to cut down on production cost without yield penalty.
+Alternate wetting and drying (AWD) is a simple and inexpensive way of reducing water consumption in rice production by 30%, thus, enabling farmers to cut down on production costs without yield penalty.
 AWD entails periodic draining of the field to a certain threshold, usually 15 cm below the soil surface, and re-flooding.
 A perforated tube placed in the soil enables the farmer to monitor the water level below the soil surface to determine when to irrigate.

-The AWD technology has also been proven to effectively mitigate greenhouse gas (GHG) emission, specifically methane (CH4), from rice production by 30-70%, without causing a yield reduction.
+The AWD technology has also been proven to effectively mitigate greenhouse gas (GHG) emissions, specifically methane (CH4), from rice production by 30-70%, without causing a yield reduction.
 During the dry phases, the methane-producing bacteria are inhibited, thus, setting a condition to reduce GHG emission.